 Our team at Polar Holidays has been visiting Antarctica and its penguin residents for almost two decades!
-We have put together a fantastic fact sheet to answer any and all questions you may have about these adorable Antarctic birds.
-Penguins come in many shapes and sizes, discover more below!
+We have put together a fantastic fact sheet to answer any and all questions you may have about these adorable flightless birds.

 Just because penguins live in water and on land doesn’t make them mammals, fish, reptiles, or amphibians.
 Interestingly, they almost appear to be “flying” when they swim because they use their flippers in a flapping motion.